 The district is in agreement with the recommendation.
-The quarterly reconciliation of all grants will assist in strengthening the controls over this requirement.
-Supporting documentation will be attached to the reconciliations which will be prepared by the district accountant and reviewed and signed off on, by the Assistant Business Manager prior to reports being filed.
+The monthly reconciliation of all grants will assist in strengthening the controls over this requirement.
+Supporting documentation will be attached to the reconciliations which will be prepared by the grant accountant and reviewed by the grant coordinator (if applicable) and Assistant Business manager and signed off on, by the Business Manager prior to reports being filed.
+The Assistant Business manager will utilize an additional accounting software to track all grant receivables.

-If the Department of Education has questions regarding this plan, please call Linda Adams at 610-970-6611.
+If the Department of Education has questions regarding this plan, please call Maureen Jampo at 610-970-6611.